City Government

 In 1964, Westerville Residents adopted a Home Rule Charter, which gives the municipal government greater local control and flexibility than the statutory form.
 Ohio statute governs only on matters which Westerville’s Charter does not address.

-Every ten years, Council must appoint a Charter Review Commission, which may propose revisions to the Charter.
+Every 10 years, Council must appoint a Charter Review Commission, which may propose revisions to the Charter.
 Any proposed revisions must be submitted to local voters for consideration.

 City Council